How often should you refinance your home loan?

 When should you consider refinancing?

-Coming to the end of a fixed-term loan is also a great time to consider refinancing.
+Another opportune time to review your mortgage is at the end of a fixed-term loan.
 Fixed-term loans often have a lower rate for the fixed period and revert to a higher than standard variable rate, increasing your monthly repayments.

 You could also consider refinancing based on cash rate cuts and the market.
-The Reserve Bank has cut the cash rate by 125 basis points in the last year to a historically low 0.25% and the home loan market has never been more competitive.
-If you feel your current interest rate isn’t competitive, it may be a great time to refinance.
+If you feel that the current interest rate on your home loan isn’t competitive, it may be time to refinance.

 Keep in mind, refinancing is not for everyone.
 If you plan on selling your home in the next year or so, then refinancing may not be an ideal choice.
-You will likely spend money switching and you won't realise much in the way of savings from refinancing.
-If you do not have a stable source of income or have recently switched jobs that may also affect the decision, because you might not be eligible to refinance at a better rate than the one you currently enjoy.
+For those without a stable source of income or whose credit scores have decreased, refinancing could make their loan more expensive because they may not be eligible for better rates.

 -